getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 ###Build System

-With an enhanced build system we can build the Prototype + Style Guide along side our project in VS.
+With an enhanced build system we can build the Prototype + Style Guide alongside our project in VS.

 **Installs**